lindkvis/caffa/README.md

 }
 ```
 # Requirements
-Caffa uses modern C++ and requires a C++17 compatible compiler and CMake 3.12+.
-It requires Qt5 for desktop deployment but not for console or headless gRPC-server deployment.
+Caffa uses modern C++ and requires a C++17 compatible compiler and CMake 3.12+.gRPC-server deployment.

 # Licensing
 Caffa is licensed under the LGPL 2.1 or newer.